sergiusens/snappy-docs/reference/snap-command.md

  * `--beta`:             Install from the beta channel
  * `--candidate`:        Install from the candidate channel
  * `--stable`:           Install from the stable channel
- * `--devmode`:          Request non-enforcing security
+ * `--devmode`:          Put snap in development mode and disable security confinement
- * `--jailmode`:         Override a snap's request for non-enforcing security
+ * `--jailmode`:         Put snap in enforced confinement mode
+ * `--classic`:          Put snap in classic mode and disable security confinement
  * `--revision=`:        Install the given revision of a snap, to which you must have developer access
  * `--dangerous`:        Install the given snap file even if there are no pre-acknowledged signatures for it, meaning it was not verified and could be dangerous (`--devmode` implies this)